 The following Corporate Crime guidance note provides comprehensive and up to date legal information covering:

-Various Brexit SIs have been made in preparation for Brexit in exercise of legislative powers under the European Communities Act 1972 and the European Union (Withdrawal) Act 2018 (EU(W)A 2018) to address failures of retained EU law to operate effectively, and other deficiencies arising from the withdrawal of the UK from the EU.
-The legislation listed below impacts or may impact some of the key areas in which Corporate Crime practitioners commonly practice.
-While these may not directly alter existing criminal offences, Corporate Crime practitioners may nevertheless wish to be familiar with the provisions of these SIs.
+Various Brexit SIs were made in preparation for Brexit in exercise of legislative powers under the European Communities Act 1972 and the European Union (Withdrawal) Act 2018 (EU(W)A 2018) to address failures of retained EU law to operate effectively, and other deficiencies arising from the withdrawal of the UK from the EU.
+Most Brexit SIs, particularly those introduced under

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.